-Implantology refers to a dental specialism that is dedicated to the placement of dental implants.
-Dental implants provide patients with a highly successful, discreet and effective way at replacing their missing teeth.
+A dental implants is a titanium based-prosthesis that provides patients with a highly successful, discreet and effective way at replacing their missing teeth.
 Their innovative design means that they are stronger and more durable than other tooth replacement solutions while ensuring that no pressure or damage is placed on surrounding teeth.
-This is because each dental implant contains an artificial root in the form of a titanium post that is placed into the jaw bone via the gum tissue.
-It is to this that the porcelain crowns that make up the visible part of your replacement tooth are attached.
+Each dental implant consists of an artificial root in the form of a titanium implant that is placed into the jaw bone via a minor procedure.
+Once the implant heals in the bone, your general dentist can make you a beautiful porcelain crown and finish the tooth-replacement process.

 Many people mistakenly believe that a lack of healthy bone in their jaw means that dental implants are not possible.
-Fortunately, a bone grafting procedure can strengthen the jaw bone and enable virtually any patient to benefit from the revolutionary solution that is dental implants.
+Fortunately, a bone grafting procedure can strengthen the jaw bone and enable virtually any patient to benefit from dental implants.